D Phrygian Scale

 Chords in the Key of D Phrygian

-When stacking thirds on each scale degree of the D Phrygian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the D Phrygian scale, the following diatonic triads emerge:

 - D minor (i)